The metta prayer is a deeply transformative practice designed to cultivate compassion, empathy, and unconditional love for oneself and others.

 What is the metta prayer?

-As suggested by HeartsOnYoga, if everyone were to practice the metta prayer once a week, the world would be a much better place.
-It is a simple but profound mantra, and there are adaptations to it, but the original Buddhist Metta Prayer is below.
+The metta prayer is a simple but profound mantra.
+Although there are adaptations to it, the original Buddhist Metta Prayer is below.

 Metta prayer script